edmundhung/conform/docs/api/react/future/useField.md

 - No default value is set (field value is `null` or `undefined`)
 - The field value cannot be serialized to a string (e.g., objects or arrays)

+For Date values, Conform serializes to a UTC datetime string without trailing `Z` (for example, `2026-01-01T12:00:00.000`).

 ### `defaultOptions: string[]`

 Default selected options for multi-select fields or checkbox group.
 Returns an empty array `[]` when: